mac-n/paradoxnet/README.md

 - $\sigma$ is the sigmoid function.
 - $|\cdot|$ denotes the magnitude of the complex number.

 4.  **The Consensus View**: Rather than a simple sequential pipeline, each hidden layer contributes its "opinion" to a final "Consensus View," creating a more holistic and robust signal for prediction.
+This is a refinement of the confidence-baed routing/surprise-based routing mechanism in the original Pattern Predictive Net.

 ---